sr99622/wabash/README.md

 # wabash

 This repo demonstrates the integration of C++ into python using pybind11.
 The C++ program includes the use of threads and zero-copy binary data access.
 It is designed to measure the memory consumption of running YOLO inference on a video file.
-Running OpenVINO on a recent Intel CPU with an integrated graphics chip will work best.
+Running OpenVINO on a recent Intel CPU with an integrated graphics chip (iGPU) will work best.
 The iGPU driver should be pre-installed with windows.
-Pytorch on NVIDIA will run as well, you might need to modify the installation to get the proper pytorch version to match your CUDA version.
+Pytorch on NVIDIA will run as well, although the installation may require modification to get the proper pytorch version to match the CUDA version installed on the machine.

 <b><i>Currently only windows is supported</i></b>